flattenthecurve/guide/_sections/home/en/01-site-header.md

 {:.no_toc.text-center}
-# Flattening the Curve
+# Flatten the Curve.
+Save Lives.

 {:.no_toc.text-center.get-informed.narrow}
-## COVID-19 is officially a global pandemic, let’s get informed and act together.
+## Up to date information about COVID-19 for everyone, verified by medical experts.

 <div class="row col-3">